omeka/Documentation/source/Reference/libraries/globals/get_search_record_types.rst

     Get all record types that may be indexed and searchable.

     Plugins may add record types via the "search_record_types" filter.
-Thekeys should be the record's class name and the respective values shouldbe the human readable and internationalized version of the record type.
+The keys should be the record's class name and the respective values should be the human readable and internationalized version of the record type.

-    These record classes must extend Omeka_Record_AbstractRecord andimplement this search mixin (Mixin_Search).
+    These record classes must extend Omeka_Record_AbstractRecord and implement this search mixin (Mixin_Search).

     :returns: array